-The table below sets forth the following information regarding the awards granted under the Prior Plans: (i) the burn rate for each of the last three calendar years and (ii) the average burn rate over the last three calendar years.
+The table below sets forth the following information regarding the awards granted under the 2021 Plan and the 2018 Plan: (i) the burn rate for each of the last three calendar years and (ii) the average burn rate over the last three calendar years.
 The burn rate for a year has been calculated as follows:

-- (i) all stock options granted in the applicable year, divided by - (ii) the weighted average number of shares of common stock outstanding for the applicable year.
+- i. all stock options granted in the applicable year and all time-based restricted stock units granted in the applicable year, divided by - ii. the weighted average number of shares of common stock outstanding for the applicable year.